Consteel/manual/docs/manual/2_0_file-handling/2_5_ifc-import-and-export.md

 <!-- wp:paragraph -->

-Members from ConSteel can be exported from into ifc format, too.
+Members from Consteel can be exported from into ifc format, too.
 The export process uses the following file format:

 <!-- /wp:paragraph -->